bediger4000/nine-board/README.md

 incremental utility, by assigning a numerical value to the move being evaluated. `function utility()` does this assignment.
 The idea was to spend less time calculating redundant utility values at the maximum depth or at leaves of the game tree.
-Unfortunately, the way I coded this program, the only static values that get considered are for moves made during reaching the maximum depth or the leaf nodes.
+Unfortunately, the only static values that get considered are for moves made during reaching the maximum depth or the leaf nodes.
 I didn't include the value of the board at the start of the computer deciding on its move.
 This leads to a seemlingly more interesting computer opponent so I left this flaw un-fixed.

-The value of each move is given by a very large number minus the depth for a win, an increment of 3000 for getting two-in-a-row (the next move can win), and an increment of 1000 for blocking a win.
+The value of a winnning move is given by a very large number minus the depth of lookahead, with an increment of 3000 for getting two-in-a-row (the next move can win), and an increment of 1000 for blocking a win.

-If no winning moves can be made, I gave it a slight bias for center-of-subboard slots, and an even lesser bias or corner-of-subboard slots.
+If no winning moves can be made, I gave it a slight bias for center-of-subboard slots, and an even lesser bias for corner-of-subboard slots.

 This JavaScript program had a PHP precursor.
 I determined the utility values empirically, by playing two slightly different PHP programs against each